onap/dcaegen2-platform-plugins/k8s/README.md

   - If the blueprint specifies a logging directory via the `log_info` property, the `Deployment` includes a second container, running the `filebeat` logging sidecar that ships logging information to the ONAP ELK stack.
 The `Deployment` will include some additional volumes needed by filebeat.
+  - If the blueprint specifies that the component uses TLS (HTTPS) via the `tls_info` property, the `Deployment` includes an init container, a volume that holds TLS certificate artifacts, and volume mounts on the init container and the component's container.
+The init container populates the TLS certificate artifacts volume with certificates, keys, keystores, etc.
 - If the blueprint indicates that the component exposes any ports, the plugin will create a Kubernetes `Service` that allocates an address in the Kubernetes network address space that will route traffic to a container that's running the component.
 This `Service` provides a fixed "virtual IP" for the component.